dimadr/rustdesk-bootstrap/README_EN.md

 Works without RustDesk Pro, API or administrator privileges.

+## Why?

+This utility is designed for real-world remote support scenarios.

+Sometimes the person on the other side is not technical at all.
+They may not know where RustDesk settings are, how to copy a public key, or even how to find the right menu.

+With this utility, you can prepare a small `support.exe` for your own self-hosted RustDesk server and send it to the user.

+The user only needs to run one file.
+No manual configuration is required.

+You can send the executable directly, or pack it into an archive with a password, depending on your paranoia level and delivery channel.

 ## What it changes

 The utility updates only these keys in `%APPDATA%\RustDesk\config\RustDesk2.toml`: